-- Tell her nothing is on her walls.
-“You see Kate; nothing is there.
+- Tell her nothing is on her walls, such as, “You see, Kate: nothing is there.
 Go back to bed.”

 - Do not get angry and argue.
-This is real to her.
+This is real to Kate.

 - Check for shadows that could be misinterpreted as spiders and try to remove them (i.e. increase lighting).

 - Distract with music, exercise, playing cards or photos.

 - It may be useful to see if the person has any hearing or vision problems at this time.

 Josie lives in a long-term care home and is convinced that someone has stolen her purse.
 She always keeps it in her bedside table and this morning it was gone.
 She is sure that “new girl with the funny eyes,” as she puts it, took it.